DaniSchober/Bin-Picking-Polypropylene-Tubes/README.md

 ## Usage
 * Connect camera and UR5e to your computer and specify the IP address
+* Perform the hand-eye-calibration as explained in robodk_hand_eye_calibration
 * Run ```main.py```
 * Select your desired operation as explained in the UI